 Laura Chavkin specializes in intellectual property litigation and has previously worked on copyright, trademark and patent litigation cases.
 She has experience in securities litigation and ERISA/employee benefits matters.
 At Rimon, she has worked on an International Trade Commission case as well as other copyright, trademark and patent cases.

-Laura Chavkin specializes in litigation, and has previously worked on securities, intellectual property and ERISA/employee benefits matters.
-At Trucker Huss APC, Ms. Chavkin counseled corporate clients regarding a range of issues including 401(k) plan and tax issues, and health care documents.
-In addition to performing legal research, Ms. Chavkin participated in settlement discussions and represented clients at court ordered mediations and represented clients at Department of Labor investigation interviews.
-Ms. Chavkin also has appeared in federal court to represent clients in a motion for default judgment.
+Ms. Chavkin previously worked on securities, intellectual property and ERISA/employee benefits matters.
+At Trucker Huss APC, she counseled corporate clients regarding a range of issues including 401(k) plan and tax issues, and health care documents.
+In addition to performing legal research, Ms. Chavkin participated in settlement discussions and represented clients at court-ordered mediations and represented clients at Department of Labor investigation interviews.
+She also has appeared in federal court to represent clients in a motion for default judgment.

 Previous to Trucker Huss, Ms. Chavkin served as a Litigation Associate at Gibson, Dunn, & Crutcher, L.L.P. where she worked on a broad range of securities litigation, intellectual property litigation and commercial litigation.
 She assisted in research and writing of motions for summary judgment, prepared reply briefs, attended case management conferences, researched and wrote memoranda regarding securities litigation, venture capital, commercial litigation and intellectual property.
 She prepared various pleadings, including witness statements for arbitration, special interrogatories, and motions for protective order.